 Included in your kit is a saliva collection tube with a funnel and a specimen bag that you will need to return with your sample inside.

-To get a sample of your DNA you will need to swab your cheek which you will then need to put in the tube provided.
+To get a sample of your DNA you will need to spit in a tube that is provided in the testing kit.

 DO NOT eat or drink 30 minutes prior to taking the test.
 Also do not smoke or chew gum.
 Doing so will effect the accuracy of your results.

 The form of testing is a cheek swab, where you will just swab the inside of your cheek with a tip.